CodeEvo: Interaction-Driven Synthesis of Code-centric Data through Hybrid and Iterative Feedback

 \subsection{Hybrid Feedback for Validation and Refinement}

-A key novelty of \ours is our hybrid feedback mechanism, which combines deterministic compiler evaluations with generative natural language assessments to ensure the robustness and correctness of synthesized solutions.
-Given a transformed instruction $s^{\prime}$, the Coder first generates a candidate solution $c$ along with initial test cases $g$ :
+A key design of \ours is our hybrid feedback mechanism, which synergizes deterministic compiler evaluations with agentic semantic assessments to ensure the functional correctness and logical integrity of synthesized solutions.
+Given an instruction $q$, the Coder first generates a candidate solution $c$ along with a suite of initial or self-generated test cases $g$:

-While $f_{\text {comp}}$ provides deterministic pass/fail signals, its utility is limited.
-The signal can be misleading due to insufficient test coverage—a common challenge even for human-written tests—and the raw output is often verbose and noisy.
-Our key advantage lies in empowering the Reviewer agent to act as an intelligent judge, which interprets these raw signals and produces an NL-based evaluation $f_{\mathrm{NL}}$ It evaluates logical alignment with the instruction, coverage of keywords through appropriate algorithms, and potential implicit flaws indicated by runtime behavior (\textit{e.g.}, warnings).
-These two signals are then fused into a hybrid feedback in a conversational manner:
+While $f_{\text {comp}}$ provides a deterministic pass/fail signal from the execution of $g$, its reliability is inherently constrained by the quality of the self-generated tests.
+Considering that synthesized test cases may suffer from limited coverage or internal logical errors, relying solely on execution results often leads to false positives.

+To mitigate this, our Reviewer agent acts as a contextual judge to perform a deep semantic audit.
+Beyond the raw execution signal, it produces a nuanced natural language evaluation $f_{\mathrm{NL}}$ that scrutinizes the solution's logical alignment with the instruction, the implementation of complex constraints, and potential edge cases overlooked by the test suite $g$.
+These dual signals are then fused into a comprehensive hybrid feedback:

-The hybrid feedback $f_{\text{hybrid}}$ serves a dual role in \ours: (1) Determining whether the current instruction-code pair should be retained or discarded.
-(2) Providing a rich supervisory signal that is returned to the Coder, guiding further refinement of the solution. $f_{\text{hybrid}}$ enables iterative improvement of synthesized data without relying on external labels or human-crafted references.
+The hybrid feedback $f_{\text{hybrid}}$ serves a dual role in \ours: (1) Data Selection: determining whether the instruction-code pair meets the stringent quality bar for inclusion in the final dataset; and (2) Iterative Refinement: providing a rich supervisory signal that guides the Coder to rectify subtle bugs or logical misalignments.
+This collaborative verification ensures that the final entries in the evolutionary trajectory are both executable and semantically grounded, even without relying on external labels or human-crafted references.